Inside: Girls can do anything is a book list to inspire your girl to believe in herself, dream big, and color outside the lines.

 Curious George Joins the Team by Margret & H. A. Rey

 Tina wants to play with other kids on the basketball court, but she is too shy to ask.
 When she finally finds the courage to do so, the other kids look skeptically at her wheelchair and wonder, “You play basketball?”
 They don’t have to wonder for long.
 Curious George throws the ball to Tina, and she scores, and then again and again because despite what everyone thinks, Tina is very good at basketball.
+If you want to give your kids some helpful tools to cultivate a healthy sense of self-esteem, you might be interested in trying a few fun self-esteem activities for girls.

 The Doctor with an Eye for Eyes: The Story of Dr. Patricia Bath by Julia Finley Mosca